FoodStandardsAgency/Governance/README.md

 If you are a permanent member of FSA staff you can be added by contacting the IT service desk.

 Contractors and suppliers should be added to the organisation by the delivery or project manager that they report to as part of onboarding.
+The delivery manager should contact the IT service desk on their behalf.

 When contacting the IT service desk you will need to provide the following:
-- GitHub User Name
+- GitHub user name(s)
-- Email address associated with your GitHub account
+- The email address associated with those user(s)
 - The project(s) you’ll be working on
-- The team(s) you will need access to and the expected duration
+- The team(s) you will need access

 The IT Service desk will confirm with the project or team owner before granting access.

 ### Joining a team
-We will endeavour to add you to teams in a timely manner once your initial request has been submitted to the IT service desk.

-All members of the organisation should be able to see [all our teams](https://github.com/orgs/foodstandardsagency/teams).
+[Our teams](https://github.com/orgs/foodstandardsagency/teams) must be visible, secret teams are not permitted.

-If there is a team you are not a member of but feel you need to be, please contact the team maintainer.
+If there is a team you are not a member of but think you need to be, please contact the team maintainer.

 #### Existing members who are contractors
 Some existing members of the Food Standards Agency organisation are contractors.
 This guidance came after we had been using GitHub for some time.
 New contractors and suppliers will be added as described in this guidance and existing users transitioned.

-User Maintenance
+### User roles
+There are two roles that should be assigned to new users, `member` or `outside collaborator`.
+FSA staff should always be set up as members, outside collaborator should only be used for third-party supplier.
+It is not always necessary or desirable to make non-FSA users outside collaborators as you may want them to complete other admin of the team or repository on your behalf - we work on the principle of trusted relationships with our suppliers.

+The final decision on which role is to be assigned to a user sits with the team maintainer.

+For more detailed information on the difference between the two roles, please see the [help article](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/permission-levels-for-an-organization).

 ### Users are managed by team maintainers
 Team maintainers are responsible for ensuring that the members of a team and the repositories they have access to are up to date.
 This is important for security, and an important source of information for other users.